App version: 0.1.0

 In-Store Financing

 You can finance your cell phone at the time you buy it in-store through the wireless carrier that sells the phone.
-Typically you can sign up for an installment plan that you pay off monthly.
+Typically, you can sign up for an installment plan that you pay off monthly.
 A down payment may be required.
 This option won’t help your credit score, however, because wireless carriers don’t report payments to the major credit bureaus.

 Personal Loans

 Personal loan uses can run the gamut from covering home renovations to financing a cell phone.
 Most personal loans are unsecured, which means they don’t require collateral.
-Interest rates can vary, depending on your credit score, so you’ll want to check out the average personal loan interest rates ahead of time.
+Interest rates can vary depending on your credit score, so you’ll want to check out the average personal loan interest rates ahead of time.
 Repayment terms for personal loans are typically seven years or less.
 Personal loan qualifications depend on a number of factors, including your income, your debt to income ratio, and your credit score.
 If you have a good credit score, you’re more likely to qualify for a better interest rate and terms.
 After you apply, you will need to be approved.
 The time to get a personal loan payment is typically several days to a week.
 Recommended: Personal Loan Tips That Can Help You Get Approved

 Credit Cards

-You can use your credit card to finance a cell phone purchase, which is typically quick and easy to do.
+You can also use your credit card to finance a cell phone purchase, which is typically quick and easy to do.
 Just be sure to make payments on the card each month to keep your credit in good standing.
 You may even want to consider getting a new credit card to finance your cell phone — one with a 0% introductory APR offer.
 That way, you can avoid paying interest for a period of time.

 Manufacturer Financing